jtang6031/siads-699-sentiment-analysis-sp500/README.md

 ### The delayed-outcome check changes the story

-V5 also shifts the measured return to the following close-to-close period.
+The model also shifts the measured return to the following close-to-close period.
 This reduces the direct timing overlap, but it does not fully model when every daily economic input was published.
 All three delayed results are negative even though the same-window overnight results are positive.
 The table below preserves the notebook's reported values.